szabotudor/Arch--Install-Guide/README.md

 - Now we need to enable sddm to start with the computer
   - Once you do this, DO NOT restart until you succesfully installed at least one desktop environment or window manager, or you might end up getting your computer stuck on the sddm login screen with no GUI frontend to boot into
   - To enable sddm run `systemctl enable sddm`
-- Now find a desktop environment or window manager that you think suits you, or choose multiple, then go to Part 7.X to install it, and come back here when you're done
+- Now find a desktop environment or window manager that you think suits you, or choose multiple, then skip to Part 7.X to install it
+- For ex-Windows users, I recommend Kde Plasma, since it's the most similar

+### Part-7.1: Kde Plasma
+- Run `sudo pacman -S plasma konsole dolphin kwallet kwalletmanager kwallet-pam signon-kwallet-extension`
+- When prompted with a large selection of packages, just press enter to install all of them

+### Part-7.2: xfce
+- Run `sudo pacman -S xfce4 xfce-goodies`
+- You will be prompted with a few choices
+- Press enter on all of them

+### Part-7.3: lxqt
+- Run `sudo pacman -S lxqt breeze-icons`
+- And then run `yay -S termite`

+### Part-7.4: i3wm
+- Run `sudo pacman -S i3 dmenu`
+- When prompted with a choice type `1 3 4 5`(keep the space between the numbers) and press enter
+- And then run `yay -S termite`

+### Part-7.5: Awesome WM
+- Run `sudo pacman -S awesome lua`
+- Then run `yay -S termite`

+### Other
-- If your prefered desktop environment or window manager isn't in this guide, you can look up a tutorial; I presonaly recommend:
+- If your prefered desktop environment or window manager isn't in this guide, you can look up a tutorial
+- Here are some youtubers who make good linux tutorials
   - [Distro Watch](https://www.youtube.com/c/DistroTube)
   - [Mental Outlaw](https://www.youtube.com/c/MentalOutlaw)
   - [Erik Dubois](https://www.youtube.com/c/ErikDubois)
   - [Tech Hut](https://www.youtube.com/c/TechHutHD)

+### When you're done installing your desktop environment or window manager
 - This guide does not cover setting up window managers, since they usually require their own guide to get working properly
 - If you want, it is now safe to restart your system
 - After the restart, you'll see in the top left a drop-down menu with all of the desktop environments and window managers you installed